iRon7/ConvertFrom-SourceTable/README.md

 define the default alignment, meaning that justified (full width) values will be evaluted.

+`-Omit <String>`
+A string of characters to omit from the header and data.
+Each omitted character will be replaced with a space.

 `-Literal`
 The -Literal parameter will prevent any right aligned data to be evaluated.